stefanspringer1/SwiftWorkflow/README.md

 ### Formulation of a step

-A step fullfilling "task A" is to be formulated as follows.
+A step fullfilling "task a" is to be formulated as follows.
 Just as an example, `data` is here is the instance of a class being changed during the execution (of cource, our steps could also return a value etc.).
 An `ExecutionDatabase` keeps track of the steps run (we have to use it separatelty from the `Execution` instance because the `ExecutionDatabase` has to be set for each Swift package separately; more on that later).
 The `ExecutionDatabase` instance keeps track of the functions by their function signature (name and argument names), therefore all step function _have to be top-level function_ so that the function names are unambiguous.
 An `ExecutionDatabase` must not be shared between several `Excution` instances.

 ---
 **Convention**